Adalberto Carrasquilla: Pumas UNAM

-On 16 January 2025, Mexican club UNAM announced the signing of Carrasquilla.
+On 16 January 2025, Mexican club Pumas announced the signing of Carrasquilla.

 International career

 Carrasquilla made his debut for the Panama national team on 17 April 2018, coming off the bench in a 1–0 win over Trinidad and Tobago.

-On 14 May 2018, he was called up the Panama national team for the preliminary 35-man squad for the 2018 FIFA World Cup but was not named in the final 23.
+On 14 May 2018, he was called up for the preliminary 35-man squad for the 2018 FIFA World Cup but was not named in the final 23.

 Carrasquilla scored his first goal for Panama on 8 September 2019 in a 4–1 victory against Bermuda in the CONCACAF Nations League.

 On 1 July 2021, Carrasquilla was named to head coach Thomas Christiansen's 23-man squad for the 2021 CONCACAF Gold Cup.
 Carrasquilla started all 3 games and had an assist as Panama finished 3rd in their group.

 In June 2023, Carasquilla was named to the 2023 CONCACAF Gold Cup squad.
 He was a regular fixture in the line-up as Panama made the Final of the tournament and finished runners-up to Mexico.
 For his efforts, Carrasquilla was the recipient of the Golden Ball for the tournament.